rystsov/perseus/README.md

 If a node became isolated during the "warm-up" mode, then the whole cluster became unavailable.
 Moreover, it doesn't recover even when a connection is restored.
 I fired a corresponding bug: https://github.com/pingcap/tidb/issues/2676.

 N.B.
 When TiDB is a "warm-up" mode, the replication factor is one, so it's possible to lose acknowledged data in case of death of a single node.

+### What's Gryadka?

+[Gryadka](https://github.com/gryadka/js) is an experimental key/value storage.
+I created it as a demonstration that Paxos isn't hard as its reputation.
+Be careful!
+It isn't production ready, the best way to use it is to read sources (less than 500 lines of code) and write your implementation.